Water Damage Restoration in Orlando, Florida

 Orlando’s water damage risk profile is uniquely severe among inland cities.
 While it sits 60 miles from the coast, the combination of 53+ inches of annual rainfall, a high water table, flat terrain dotted with 100+ lakes, and location in America’s most lightning-dense corridor creates flooding conditions that rival many coastal metros.
 Hurricane Irma (2017) proved that Orlando is far from immune to hurricane damage, with 79+ mph winds and widespread flooding across Orange County.
 Add in the subtropical humidity that turns any water event into a mold emergency within 24–48 hours, and the sinkhole activity that can crack foundations and redirect groundwater into homes, and you have a metro where professional water damage restoration isn’t a luxury — it’s a necessity for protecting your home and your health.

-Licensed water damage pros serving all of Orange County and surrounding areas.
+Independent water damage providers may serve all of Orange County and surrounding areas, subject to availability.

 (520) 783-3777